strangerstudios/paid-memberships-pro/readme.txt

 = 1.7.2.1 =
 * Fixed warning when trying to load the "free" gateway on free level checkouts.
 * Changed all $wpdb->escape() calls to esc_sql() to fix notice.
+* Fixed another bug in revenue/sales report for daily charts. (backported to 1.7.2, but a few people who upgraded missed it)

 = 1.7.2 =
 * Fixed the revenue/sales report to accurately track recurring sales and reports from earlier years.